codenip-tech/codenip-weather-api/README.md

 - `make stop` to stop the containers
 - `make restart` to restart the containers
 - `make prepare` to install dependencies with composer (once the project has been created)
-- `make run` to start a web server listening on port 1000 (8000 in the container)
 - `make logs` to see application logs
 - `make ssh-be` to SSH into the application container